WHAT WE DO

 As the region looks towards economic recovery, prepared for future disasters and pursues sustainable development, P4SP will support partner governments to design and strengthen national safety nets that can help people through hardship, vulnerability and crisis and build resilience to future shocks.
 Strengthened national social protection systems offer important benefits that can complement traditional Pacific safety nets by:

-- Protecting vulnerable groups from the worst impacts of poverty and hardship, by meeting household income and consumption needs
+- protecting vulnerable groups from the worst impacts of poverty and hardship, by meeting household income and consumption needs

-- Directly reaching the most vulnerable groups, including women and girls, the elderly and, people with disabilities, and enhancing women's empowerment and social inclusion
+- directly reaching the most vulnerable groups, including women and girls, the elderly and, people with disabilities, and enhancing women's empowerment and social inclusion

-- Supporting human development by helping families, maintain nutrition, and access health and education services and livelihood opportunities, which in turn contribute to productivity, economic growth and prosperity
+- supporting human development by helping families, maintain nutrition, and access health and education services and livelihood opportunities, which in turn contribute to productivity, economic growth and prosperity

-- Promoting stability and resilience by building systems that generate trust in state institutions, strengthen state legitimacy and improve social cohesion
+- promoting stability and resilience by building systems that generate trust in state institutions, strengthen state legitimacy and improve social cohesion

-- Enhancing Pacific countries' resilience to future shocks, which is important in a region facing increased frequency of disasters and vulnerability to climate change.
+- enhancing Pacific countries' resilience to future shocks, which is important in a region facing increased frequency of disasters and vulnerability to climate change.